- The market is relevant to you and your business. This includes

-- Hybrid RVAs add some key quantitative questions to the engagement.
-They are especially critical when we want to marry outcomes to the concept features.
+- Hybrid RVAs add key quantitative questions to the engagement.
+They are especially critical when we want to marry outcomes to concept features.
 They add clarity to expectations.
 Some have even added pricing options to the value assessments.

 - Clustering RVAs involve investigating related concepts simultaneously, giving the participants the opportunity to compare value to cost options.

 - Extended RVAs involve moving on to a quantitative product evaluation on the fly.
 Learnings lead to an opportunity to prototype concepts early on to better align product features to user needs.